Free UK postage on orders over £50 ● Sign up to our newsletter for 20% off your first order

 Key takeaways

-• Gentle skincare is essential - Use mild cleansers and hydrating moisturisers with anti-inflammatory ingredients to soothe rosacea-prone skin.
+• Gentle skincare is essential - use mild cleansers and hydrating moisturisers with anti-inflammatory ingredients to soothe rosacea-prone skin.

-• Identifying triggers can reduce flare-ups - Common triggers include sun exposure, spicy foods, and stress.
+• Identifying triggers can reduce flare-ups - common triggers include sun exposure, spicy foods, and stress.

-• Sun protection is crucial - Wear SPF 30+, seek shade, and avoid peak sun exposure to protect your sensitive skin.
+• Sun protection is crucial - wear SPF 30+, seek shade, and avoid peak sun exposure to protect your sensitive skin.

 What is rosacea?